karthik-d/task-manager-cli-boilerplate/README.md

 ## Getting started

+### Getting the boilerplate code

+- Login to your GitHub account.

+- Access the repository from the [project starter page](https://github.com/karthik-d/C-Programming-Course_Project-Starter).

+- Follow the instructions here to `fork` the repository to your local desktop.

+### Running the code

 1. You should have a C compiler available for building the code.

 2. You are expected to write the code in `task.c` file.